werf/werf/docs/_includes/reference/cli/werf_kubectl_set_resources.md

  For each compute resource, if a limit is specified and a request is omitted, the request will default to the limit.

- Possible resources include (case insensitive): Use &#34;kubectl api-resources&#34; for a complete list of supported resources..
+ Possible resources include (case insensitive): Use "kubectl api-resources" for a complete list of supported resources..

 {{ header }} Syntax